Junaid433/CC-Scrapper/README.md

 /scrsk | /scrsk heckerdrops 100
 ```

-Reffer to the [api docs] (https://docs.heckerdrops.live/) for more information.
+Refer to the [API docs](https://docs.heckerdrops.live/) for more information.